timofeiryko/smtb/README.md

 This is the repo I created for the bioinformatics project at SMTB.
 All the codes are just drafts, it is work in progress.

+Results of of work can be found [here](https://molbioschool.org/media/archive/school2022t/bioinformatics-lab/Lab01b_A0_Poster_Lab1_Buyanova_copy.pdf).

 # Workflow

 1) Pull this repo before you start some work and push it, when you have done something